 Metashape model processing steps, or 'jobs,' can be run 'locally' (directly on a computer) or via 'network processing' (sent to a group of networked computers, servers, and/or HPC nodes).
-The recommended processing location for each job is dependent on the stage of processing, task duration, and computing requirements.
-All initial 'in-field' processing steps are designed to be run locally on laptop computers (Tables 2,4) as internet-based network processing is generally limited in the field.
+The recommended processing location for each job is dependent on the stage of processing, task duration, and computing power requirements.
+All initial 'in-field' processing steps are designed to be run locally on laptop computers (Tables 2,4) as internet-based network processing is generally limited in the field (however network-adapted versions of 'in-field' chains are also provided).
 Many 'in-office' processing steps have greater computing requirements and are therefore largely network-processed using networked computers or HPC nodes if available (Table 2,4).
 Most small/single jobs, such as exporting outputs, are also generally best run locally.

-All scripts required for the current workflow are available in the AIMS EcoRRAP GitHub: GitHub AIMS/EcoRRAP.
+All scripts required for the current workflow are available in the AIMS EcoRRAP GitHub: GitHub AIMS/EcoRRAP3D.
 Scripts are provided for both DSLR and GoPro processing pipelines and in local and network processing formats.
 See section 1.2 for more information regarding script versioning and updates.
 The software 'Agisoft Network Monitor' is used to monitor the progress of Metashape jobs run via network processing.
 Agisoft Network Monitor logs and estimates processing time, reports errors, and allows jobs to be paused, aborted, and ranked in order of priority (Agisoft Metashape: User Manuals, Table 3).
 Information about Metashape network set-up and management is provided in the relevant Agisoft Metashape user manual: Agisoft Metashape: User Manuals.